Maahygrah/web3-onchain-log/README.md

 * **Adhere** (verb): To believe in and follow the practices of, or to stick fast to a rule or standard. *Example:* "Community moderators must strictly adhere to the operational safety protocols to maintain project integrity during high-traffic testnet campaigns."

+* **On-Chain Attestation:** A cryptographic proof or digital credential deployed on-chain that verifies a user's real-world identity or specific wallet activity without exposing private data, serving as a powerful layer against bot clusters.